snowbillr/decreejs/README.md

 hold* the `b` key, and then *press and release* the `a` key.
 You'll also need to release the modifier key before the next part of the key sequence, if one exists.
 You can release the modifier key or the main key in any order.
 If the `then` method is called after the `withModifier` method, it starts a new sequential state that doesn't expect the previous modifier key to be held down.

+The `withModifiers` method is for when you have multiple modifiers for a single key sequence.
+It takes in the list of modifiers for the previously defined key as individual arguments to the function.
+It also acts a convenicence method that replaces the need for chaining multiple `withModifier` calls.

 ## API